 Farrah Abraham's album My Teenage Dream Ended.
 The lyrics and dubstep-esque beats are insanely generic, and her autotuned voice does nothing but harm the songs.
 Upon the release of the last track on the album, "Finally Getting Up From Rock Bottom," pretty much every popular news source that wrote about the song called it "the worst song ever," The album was a massive flop and has a 1.5 (out of 5) rating on iTunes.

 Waking The Cadaver's Perverse Recollections of a Necromangler.
-Beyond Cops.
-Beyond God was So Okay, It's Average, but this was both their lowest point and a horrendous first impression.
-Everyone was overly repetitive, obnoxious, or both, except for the bass, who opted to play below the threshold of human hearing.
+The band's steadily improved since, to the point of even gaining something of a devout fanbase, but this was both their lowest point and a horrendous first impression.
+Everyone was overly repetitive, obnoxious, or both, except for the bass, who could not even be heard.
 The singer sounded like a pig in mid-castration, which worsened the immature, trite, appalling lyrics by making them incomprehensible.
-The opening samples were clichéd, The band could not keep time, channeled all their focus into pointless brutality, and padded the album by recording themselves get stoned.
+The opening samples were clichéd, the band could not keep time, channeled all their focus into pointless brutality, and padded the album by recording themselves get stoned.

 What happens when you try to make a Beach Boys album without Brian Wilson?
 You get Summer in Paradise, in which Mike Love embarrasses himself and the rest of the band for 12 excruciating tracks.
 The album's atrocities include "Summer of Love", in which Mike Love comes across like a creepy old man lecherously pining after teenage girls, and a horrible version of the classic Dennis Wilson ballad "Forever" sung by John Stamos.
 Yes, that John Stamos.
 This is one of only two Beach Boys albums that has never been reissued (the other album being Still Cruisin').
 It sold fewer than 10,000 copies, and it is rumored to have sold less than a hundred copies on its release date.
 The album's US distributor, Navarre, went bankrupt not long after this album's release.